priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 #Webhook Url

-Webhook Url is configured by application admin in applozic dashbaord for getting json of each message send by one user to another user.This webhook url can be configured by admin in applozic dashboard by editing the application.
+Webhook Url is configured by application admin in Applozic Dashbaord for getting json of each message sent by one user to another.

 **Response**: Response json received on configured url:

  ```